molleindustria/TwitchToMIDI/README.md

 *Traditionally* Twitch-plays games run on dedicated machines that are streaming the output of the game through [OBS](https://obsproject.com/) or other applications.
 This program listens to Twitch chat messages and interprets them as MIDI input on your computer.
 A Twitch chat mostly functions like an IRC channel, so your bot can both receive or send text messages.
 You need some familiarity with MIDI configuration to set this up.

-1. Open in Processing and make sure that the whole project is in a folder named TwitchPlaysMidi (not TwitchPlaysMidi-master).
+1. Open the project in Processing making sure that all the files are in a folder named TwitchPlaysMidi (not TwitchPlaysMidi-master).
 2. Add your Twitch credentials to Bot.pde.
-If "irc.twitch.tv" in Bot.pde doesn't work try "irc.chat.twitch.tv"
+If "irc.twitch.tv" in Bot.pde doesn't connect try "irc.chat.twitch.tv"
 3. Install The MidiBus and Ani libraries from Processing with [Add Library...](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library)
 4. Set up your virtual MIDI bus/port.
 On Window you will need a Virtual Midi Cable program like [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) (launch, add port with the +).
 On Mac you need to follow these [instructions](https://help.ableton.com/hc/en-us/articles/209774225-How-to-setup-a-virtual-MIDI-bus)
 5. Run the sketch check the list of MIDI device and replace "loopMIDI Port" in TwitchToMidi.pde with the device you want to use.